CANFLUX/pipeline-documentation/13_Create_Your_INI_Files.md

 * For example, to run first stage cleaning for the DSM site for 2022, you would type: `fr_automated_cleaning(2022,'DSM',1)`.

-* With this function, you can clean multiple years of data, e.g., `2020:2023`, and also run multiple stages e.g., `[1 2 7]`, once you have your INI files set up for those.
+* With this function, you can clean multiple years of data, e.g., `2020:2023`, and once you have your INI files set up for later stages you can also run multiple stages e.g., `[1 2 7]`.
 Earlier stages must have been run at least once before running subsequent stages so the appropriate data files exist for the next stage.

 ##### First stage INI file properties
 | Field      | Description |